23 of the Best Types of Orchids to Grow as Houseplants

 Some paphiopedilums are easy to cultivate for beginners, while others are better left to intermediate or advanced orchidophiles.

-If you’re just getting started in your orchid growing pursuit, choose a mottled leaf species or hybrid, such as Paph. callosum, which will make a good houseplant.
+If you’re just getting started, choose a mottled leaf species or hybrid, such as Paph. callosum, which will make a good houseplant.

 Its blooms may be red, pink, green, white, or wine-colored.